jeffposnick/jeffy-info/site/posts/2019/03/22/that-time-i-used-a-generator.md

 ---
 layout: default.njk
-title: "That time I used a generator"
+title: 'That time I used a generator'
 excerpt: "They're there for a reason!"
 tags:
   - generator